Follow TV Tropes

 • Cartman has these after Scott burns his money in front of him.

-• Scott in turn bawls loudly after finding out what Cartman done to his parents, complete with a couple Big Nos.
+• Scott in turn bawls loudly after finding out what Cartman has done to his parents, complete with a couple Big Nos.
 It's enough to get him deemed a little crybaby by Radiohead.

 • Bread, Eggs, Breaded Eggs: Cartman's initial plans to get back at Scott were training a pony to bite his penis off and something to do with Radiohead (Scott's favorite band).
 After his first two plans failed, he told Stan and Kyle he plans on having the pony bite Scott's penis off in front of Radiohead and embarrassing him.
 The final plan however, was just a ruse to get Stan and Kyle to warn Scott and kick off the "turn Scott's parents into chili" plan.

-• Chekhov's Gunman: Mr. Jenkins, the farmer.
+• Chekhov's Gunman: Mr. Denkins, the farmer.

 • The Chessmaster: In this episode, Cartman orchestrates several moments that eventually leads to him feeding Scott his own dead parents.